linhaishe/React-pracs/building-apps-react-redux/README.md

 This is because React Testing Library has the philosophy that you should focus on what the end user sees so the component that you test and its children are rendered.

 I also like that unlike Enzyme, I don't have to explicitly call expect to make an assertion.
 By making my query, the assertion is automatic.

+testing connected components

+- test markup for ui comps
+- test behavior(Given a click, scroll, drag, change,)

+Remember, markup belongs in presentation components.
+So ideally, the only JSX in a container component is a reference to a child component.